TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Councilors amended Bitzas' resolution by adding state Sen. Michael R. Knapik, R-Westfield, and state Rep. Nicholas A.

-if a �& Page 2 of 2
+Page 2 of 2

 Boldyga, R-Southwick, to the list of officials to whom they want their resolution sent.
 The original resolution called for